bnittalee/Movie_analysis/README.md

 <p> This project will address five questions about the movie industry:<br>
 <br>1.
 What genre of movies are the most popular based on user ratings?
 <br>2.
-What are the top grossing movie genres?
+Does movie runtimes affect profitability?
 <br>3.
 What movie content rating based on genre is the most popular?
 <br>4.
 What are the top grossing movie studios?
 </br>